sahiliamsso/docs/source/admin-guide/certificate.md

 # Updating Apache Certificate

-> Any available tool could be used for updating/renewing certificates.
-However support may be restricted.
-By default Gluu uses openssl to update the certificates.

-The certificates require manual update from `/etc/certs/` folder.
+The certificates must be manually updated from the `/etc/certs/` folder.

+There are many tools that can be used to update and renew certificates.
+By default Gluu uses OpenSSL.
+If you have questions about using other tools, like Let's Encrypt, check the [Gluu support portal](http://support.gluu.org) for existing threads.
+If there is no existing information, sign up and open a ticket.

 !!!
 Warning
     The private key cannot be password protected, and the public key must be base64 X.509.

 !!!
 Note
     Please backup your full `/etc/certs` directory and `cacerts` file under `/etc/pki/java/` folder before updating certificates.

 Please follow these steps shown below to update the Apache SSL cert: